-Considering 11.5 million Americans misuse prescription opioids, there is no doubt that the epidemic crosses the boundary between home life and professional life, dramatically impacting employers.
-Here's why it's so important for employers to be aware of the epidemic and invested in prevention:
+Considering 18 million Americans misuse prescription opioids, there is no doubt that the epidemic crosses the boundary between home life and professional life, dramatically impacting employers.
+Here's why it's so important for employers to be aware of the epidemic and invest in prevention:

-- annually, the employer pays $7,000 in healthcare costs for an employee with an untreated opioid use disorder, and that number increases to $35,000 per year in safety-sensitive industries
+Annually, the employer pays $8,817 in healthcare costs for an employee with an untreated opioid use disorder, and that number increases to $35,000 per year in safety-sensitive industries.

 Opioids and Workers’ Compensation